An Easy Elderberry Syrup Recipe (Updated)

 Elderberry syrup is a wonderful all natural healing syrup used to help treat coughs and colds during the winter months.
 It also happens to be delicious, and go great in cocktails!

 During my family's recent visit, we took them up to see the ranch.
 The heart of the ranch is 12 miles from our house, so whenever we have new visitors, we always make it a point to show them around the entire property - which spans the full 12 miles, and then some.

 Greg mentioned that there were a few Elderberry bushes ready for picking on the way up to the ranch.
 Let me repeat - ripe Elderberries.
 For me to pick.
 It was like Christmas morning.
 In case you don't know, my true love, my goat, is named Elderberry.
-He may be a goat, but he is my child nonetheless.

 The thought of enjoying elderberries with Elderberry was more than I could handle.